gboigwe/CircleShare/README.md

 ### 3. **Invite to Circle** 🤗
 - Open your circle
 - Click "Invite to Circle" to add members
-- Enter their Stacks address and a nickname
+- Enter their Ethereum address and a nickname
 - *Only circle keepers can invite new members - maintaining circle integrity*

 ### 4. **Share Contribution** 💜